yezholov/programming-languages-project-materials/project_materials/Project Specification.md

 * Use `git`, but we will be thankful if you do.
 * Use Rust's functional paradigm but it is recommended.
 This topic will be covered in one of our lab work classes.

-## Grading
+## Grading and submission

 You can get up to 40 points on the project, and they are divided into five sections that follow the project structure:
-* Tokenizer – implementing the tokenizer gets you up to 6 points.
+* Tokenizer – implementing the tokenizer gets you up to 7 points.
 * Pratt expression parser – implementing the Pratt parsing technique for expressions gets you up to 10 points (requires a functioning tokenizer).
 * `SQL` parser – implementing the `SQL` parser gets you up to 13 points (requires a functioning Pratt parser).
-* Error handling – implementing correct error handling gets you up to 10 points.
+* Error handling – implementing correct error handling gets you up to 9 points.
 * CLI – implementing a CLI for the application gets you up to 1 point.

 Note: Points are given based on error resistance of the components and how correct are their outputs.